p2rkw/xf86-input-mtrack/README.md

 Integer value.
 Defaults to 0.

 **[ClickTime](#ClickTime)**<a name="ClickTime"></a>
 When tapping, how much time to hold down the emulated button.
 Integer value representing milliseconds.
-Integer value.
 Defaults to 50.

 **[MaxTapTime](#MaxTapTime)**<a name="MaxTapTime"></a>
 The amount of time to wait for incoming touches after first one before counting it as emulated button click.
 Integer value representing milliseconds.
-Integer value.
 Defaults to 120.

 **[MaxTapMove](#MaxTapMove)**<a name="MaxTapMove"></a>
 How far a touch is allowed to move before counting it is no longer considered a